davjfish/helper_files/lxd.md

 - run a command from the inside of a container: `lxc exec mycontainer -- service --status-all`
 - access bash shell in a container: `lxc exec mycontainer -- bash` or `lxc shell mycontainer`
 - push file from host to container: `lxc file push ./myfile mycontainer /full/path/`
+- limit the memory of a container: `lxc config set mycontainer limits.memory 2GB`
+- limit the cpu usage of a container: `lxc config set mycontainer limits.cpu 1`

 ### Devices
 - mount a folder from host in container: `lxc config device add mycontainer data disk source=/path/from/host path=/mnt/mounted_host_folder`